Johnson promises a ‘long overdue’ overhaul of the UK economy following Brexit.

 Johnson will add, “Because we are embarking now on the long-overdue change of direction in the UK economy,” guaranteeing no return to the pre-Brexit paradigm of “uncontrolled immigration.”

-Instead, firms in the United Kingdom will need to invest in their employees and technology in order to propel the country “towards a high pay, high skill, high productivity economy.”
+Instead, firms in the United Kingdom will need to invest in their employees and technology in order to propel the country “towards a high-wage, high-skill, high-productivity economy.”

-However, the shift will take time, so the government has reluctantly agreed to a limited number of short-term visas to entice truckers and poultry workers from Eastern Europe.
+However, the transition will take time.
+Meanwhile, to entice truckers and poultry workers from Eastern Europe, the government has reluctantly consented to a limited number of short-term visas.

+Johnson’s pledge to “leveling up” unequal development also clashes with the end on Wednesday of a weekly benefit boost for the lowest-paid workers, according to opposition parties and poverty campaigners.

+As the prime minister finished his speech, adjacent protesters denounced “Tory lies” and played the Soviet/Russian national anthem loudly.

 The government blames the coronavirus outbreak for the severe labor shortages plaguing the UK economy, rather than its uncompromising stance on Brexit.

-However, the supply crisis threatens to derail Johnson’s conference speech, which will focus on “leveling up” economic development and “Global Britain” following the EU exit.
+However, the supply situation threatens to derail Johnson’s conference speech, which will focus on topics such as leveling up economic growth across the UK and the future of “Global Britain” after the EU exit.

 He is also scheduled to promote Britain’s climate efforts and the need for global cooperation ahead of the two-week COP26 climate summit, which begins on October 31 in Scotland.

-Johnson rode an e-bike, sat aboard an electric tractor, and worked with a puzzle to put together a zero-carbon energy house while touring exhibitor booths at the conference on Tuesday.
+Touring exhibitors’ stands at the conference on Tuesday, Johnson rode an e-bike, climbed aboard an electric tractor, and played with a puzzle to assemble a zero-carbon energy house.

-Climate change, on the other hand, has been pushed to the backburner at the Tory conference as a whole.

-Finance Minister Rishi Sunak stated on Monday that leaving pandemic-related debt to future generations would be “immoral,” but he made no mention of preserving those descendants from a warming earth.
+However, at the Conservative Party’s annual meeting as a whole,.
+Brief News from Washington Newsday.